- Latin America

 - Video Library

-Surviving vs. Thriving When You Arrive in Prague [Teaching English in Czech Republic]
+Surviving vs. Thriving When You Arrive in Prague to Teach English

 Before moving to Prague six weeks ago to start a new life as an English teacher in the Czech Republic, I lived abroad before in Sweden as an exchange student.
 I spent the year following my return back to the U.S. with one goal - to return back to Europe.
 I had the passion and drive to arrange my life to move, completed all of the preparations one could do before leaving their home country, and had a sense of peace about the entire process and the impending move.
 I thought moving to Prague to be an English teacher would be a breeze… But I realize now nothing could have prepared me for what life would be like when embarking on such a wild voyage!